dome272/MaskGIT-pytorch/README.md

 MaskGIT is an extension to the VQGAN paper which improves the second stage transformer part (and leaves the first stage untouched).
 It switches the unidirectional transformer for a bidirectional transformer.
 The (second stage) training is pretty similar to BERT by randomly masking out tokens and trying to predict these using the bidirectional transformer (the original work used a GPT architecture randomly replaced tokens by other tokens).
 Different from BERT, the percentage for the masking is not fixed and uniformly distributed between 0 and 1 for each batch.
 Furhtermore, a new inference algorithm is suggested in which we start off by a completely masked-out image and then iteratively sample vectors where the model has a high confidence.

+If you are only interested in the part of the code that comes from this paper check out [transformer.py](https://github.com/dome272/MaskGIT-pytorch/blob/main/transformer.py).

 ### Run the code
 The code is ready for training both the VQGAN and the Bidirectional Transformer and can also be used for inference